-Sustainable Energy Services provides energy consulting services that will give you real and verifiable bottom-line savings.
+Sustainable Energy Services provides energy consulting services that will provide you with real and verifiable bottom-line savings.
 SES can customize a program for your organization and can provide specific services to support your existing energy-saving efforts.

 SES’s services include: